alexander-hamme/Coding-Challenges/CountTriplets/README.md

 - 1 ≤ `r` ≤ 10<sup>9</sup>
 - 1 ≤ `arr[i]` ≤ 10<sup>9</sup>

+Finally, in order to pass ALL the test cases on HackerRank, your solution must run in ***O(n)*** time.
+Brute forcing the solution will only pass about 3 of the 13 test cases.

 ### Output Format

 Return the count of triplets that form a geometric progression.